Who will win the MVP award for the 2021 NFL season?

 Who will win the 2021 NFL regular-season MVP award?
 Well, looking at the list of previous winners, the first answer should be: not the guy who won last year.

 That’s nothing against Aaron Rodgers, who won the award for a third time after leading Green Bay to a 13-3 record while carrying the team on his back for much of the year.
-But five different players — Cam Newton, Matt Ryan, Tom Brady, Patrick Mahomes, and Lamar Jackson — had won since Rodgers took the trophy for a second time in 2014, so it’s clear the 50 sportswriters who pick the recipient of the Associated Press award like to share it around.
+But 5 different players–Cam Newton, Matt Ryan, Tom Brady, Patrick Mahomes, and Lamar Jackson–had received the honor since Rodgers took the trophy for a second time in 2014, so it’s clear the 50 sportswriters who pick the recipient of the Associated Press award like to share it around.

 Let’s first look a little deeper at the trends of the NFL MVP award winners to see what kind of player we should be looking for.

 It’s the quarterback of the year award, right?

 Well, yes.
 The last 8 winners have been quarterbacks, with the last non-passer to be successful being running back Adrian Peterson after a 2,000 rushing yards season for the Minnesota Vikings in 2012.
 Before that, there was a run of five quarterbacks (all named Brady, Manning, or Rodgers) from 2007-2011 after back-to-back RB wins for Shaun Alexander and LaDainian Tomlinson.

 The last non-QB or RB to win the award was New York Giants linebacker Lawrence Taylor way back in 1986–the only defensive player to win in the last 49 years.

 So, yes, it seems bettors should be focusing on quarterbacks, with the only exception being if a running back, wide receiver, or maybe even a defensive end, sets some kind of gaudy individual statistical record.

 So we’re just looking for the QB of the team that wins the Super Bowl?